auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 ## Example Scenarios

-Here's a few examples how self-documenting password hash functions can help your organization:
+Here's a few examples how Alice's self-documenting password hash functions can help your organization:

 ### The Muskian Cybercoup